tommynurwantoro/meni/README.md

 - **Features**: Paginated list with service names and image tags

 #### `/deploy multi`
-- **Description**: Deploy multiple services interactively with optimized image pulling and health verification
+- **Description**: Deploy multiple services using GitOps workflow with optimized image pre-pulling
 - **Usage**: `/deploy multi endpoint:1`
 - **Parameters**:
   - `endpoint`: Portainer endpoint ID
 - **Features**:
   - Interactive service selection menu
   - Deploy up to 25 services at once
-  - **Optimized deployment**: Groups services by image and pulls each unique image only once
+  - **Optimized pre-pulling**: Groups services by image and pulls each unique image only once
-  - **Health monitoring**: Automatically checks each service after deployment
-  - Visual health indicators (🟢 healthy, 🟡 timeout, 🔴 failed)
+  - **Batch GitOps updates**: Updates docker-compose.yml for all services, batching by repository
+  - **GitOps handles deployment**: Your GitOps system picks up the changes
   - Significantly reduces deployment time when multiple services share the same image
-  - Detailed results for each service with success/failure tracking and replica counts
+  - Detailed results with commit information and pre-pull status
+  - Shows which repositories were updated with which services

+**GitOps Benefits:**
+- Single commit per repository (even for multiple services)
+- Atomic updates - all services in a repo update together
+- Your GitOps system handles the actual deployment
+- Includes repository grouping information in results

 #### `/deploy status`
 - **Description**: Check Portainer connection status